|Movie Title/Year and Brief Scene Description|

 Outside, Casey was chased across the lawn by Ghostface (wearing a Halloween costume), as her parents pulled into the driveway nearby.
 She was grabbed from behind, choked, and stabbed in the upper chest.
 After falling to the ground, she kicked Ghostface away, who attempted a few more fatal stab wounds as her parents got out of their car, stepped onto the front porch and entered the front door - without ever seeing or hearing her.
 Ghostface raised his bloody knife a few final times and plunged it deep into Casey.

 She was dragged on the lawn and hung from the front yard's tree for her shocked, screaming parents to view.
 Later, Tatum Riley (Rose McGowan) confirmed what the caller wanted:

-In the pre-massacre scene, Comanche Chief Scar's (Henry Brandon) shadow slowly moved over and menacingly covered the figure of young, frightened 10 year old Debbie (Lana Wood, younger sister of co-star Natalie Wood), who was crouched by a family grave.
+In the pre-massacre scene of John Ford's classic western, Comanche Chief Scar's (Henry Brandon) shadow slowly moved over and menacingly covered the figure of young, frightened 10 year old Debbie (Lana Wood, younger sister of co-star Natalie Wood), who was crouched by a family grave.

 The Sentinel (1977)

 Michael Winner's horror film, a Satanic thriller (following the spate of similar films at the time including Rosemary's Baby (1968), The Exorcist (1973), and The Omen (1976), with a dash of Tod Browning's Freaks (1932), was based on the 1974 novel by co-scripter Jeffrey Konvitz.